 All Wilson Center interns are strongly encouraged to attend conferences, forums and other events of the Center's various programs.
 In addition, all interns have access to the Wilson Center's vast research resources.

-The applicant should be currently enrolled in an undergraduate study program at an accredited college or university at time of internship.
+The applicant should be currently enrolled in an undergraduate or graduate study program at an accredited college or university, or a recent graduate (within the last year) at the time of internship.
 The applicant should also have a strong interest in European politics, and preferably some academic background in the field.
 He/she should have good analytical and research skills, be able to work with minimal supervision, and have basic computer skills on several software packages (experience with Adobe InDesign is desirable, but not a main requirement).
-Proficiency in one of the languages of the European Union, preferrably German, is helpful, but not required.
+Proficiency in one of the languages of the European Union is helpful.

 Fall term: September to December